 The program must describe decision-making processes and procedures at the program and institutional levels regarding the operation of the program that support program effectiveness.

 The program meets the requirements of this Key Element.
-The program provided evidence of faculty and students' involvement in the governance of the program.
+The program provided evidence that students and faculty are participating in the governance of the program and necessary mechanisms are in place.